Three Steps to a Healthier Email Marketing List

 But there’s never been a more important time to concentrate on email marketing list health.

-Consider the advantages of having a healthy email list: more of the right people receiving, opening and engaging with your campaigns.
+Having a healthy email list does more than check a “best practice” box.
+It wins your brand more of the right people receiving, opening and engaging with your campaigns.

-Contrast that against the realities of an unhealthy email list: high spam complaints, low engagement, brand distrust, and more often than you’d suspect, getting blacklisted from industry tools.
+Contrast that against the realities of an unhealthy email list: high spam rate, low engagement, brand distrust, and more often than you’d think, being throttled or blacklisted from industry tools.

 What Makes an Email Marketing List Healthy?